Dobba - Guitar & Vocals

 Sharon is perhaps the greatest song ever recorded by The Fingolstones Firemen.
 It follows the successful method of taking a classic song and rewriting it to make it relevant to the boys in the band.
 It is also the only Fingolstones song that has had people say "actually that’s quite good" when they've heard it, not something that can be said about most of their songs.

-This track was the swan song for the band; it was the last song they ever recorded, poignantly with the classic line up of Dobba, Booga and Norbert.
-It was a fitting end for one of the great undiscovered bands of the mid 80's early 90's.
+This track was the last recorded by the band before a break of some 18 years. it was the last song they ever recorded with the classic line up of Dobba, Booga and Norbert.
+It was a fitting end for one of the great undiscovered band line ups of the mid 80's early 90's.

 The inspiration is of course Rod Stewarts classic "Maggie May" and you can listen to the original by playing the video clip below, but please take some time and listen to the Fingolstones version too.
 The link is at the top of this page.

 And so the Fingolstones went their separate ways leaving a lasting legacy of great music and some that was not so great.
 Multiple styles explored and multiple copy writes breached.
-Will we ever see their like again ? who knows, anything is possible in this crazy rock n roll world.
+It would be nearly two decades before they rose, Phoenix like, from the ashes.

 How it should sound.